runquan-ray-zhou/Independent-study-project-local/README.md

 values.reduce((acc, item) => { return 3 + 5 }, 0); //Return 8
 ```

-6. Repeat step 5 until all elements of the `values` array have been iterated on.
+6. Repeat step 5 until all elements of the `values` array have been iterated over on.
 The final value returned will be assigned to the variable `total`, which is the number 15.

 ```js
 values.reduce((acc, item) => { return 8 + 1 }, 0); //Return 9